gelson12/Lessons/lessons/105/README.md

 - Install Prometheus and Grafana on Kubernetes
 - Install MongoDB Kubernetes Operator
 - Install MongoDB on Kubernetes (Standalone/Single Replica)
+- (Create a database user with SCRAM authentication.)
 - Install MongoDB on Kubernetes (Replica Set)
 - Install Cert-Manager on Kubernetes
 - Secure MongoDB with TLS/SSL